 Hooray!
 It’s the third trimester!
-At 6 months pregnant with twins, you’re about the same size as a mom with a full term singleton pregnancy.
+At 6 months pregnant with twins, you’re about the same size as a mom with a full-term singleton pregnancy.
 It’s probably getting harder to move around, and you may find that you get tired quickly.

 This month, you’re also probably getting better acquainted with your twin babies — their kicks, bumps, and pokes may give you a glimpse of their personalities before you even meet them for the first time.

 By the sixth month, your twins are about the size of large eggplants.
-They each measure about 15 inches from head to foot and weigh about 2.2 pounds.
+They measure about 15 inches from head to foot and weigh about 2.2 pounds.

-They’re really packing on the body fat and have doubled in size in just a month.
+They’re packing on the body fat and have doubled in size in just a month.
 But they’re still far from their ideal newborn weight.
 Believe it or not, they’ll still be tripling their current weight before they’re born.

-From here on out, your twins’ head to foot growth will begin to slow down.
+From here on out, your twins’ head-to-foot growth will begin to slow down.
 But they’ll still be getting plumper and becoming more active every day.

 At this stage of your pregnancy, your babies are starting to feel cramped.
 Aside from the fact that they’re growing so quickly, their amniotic sac (or sacs) now have almost a liter of amniotic fluid each.
 This amount will start to decrease as the babies get bigger and bigger.

 At your last visit, your doctor must have recommended that you start doing kick counts to ensure that your twins’ activity level is consistent daily.
 This helps reassure you that the babies are doing well inside your belly.